 I’m a little hazy on the precise details, but this look at humour in sixties pop music – which was way more prevalent and dominant than you might understandably assume – was originally worked up from a short boxout for a newspaper feature that ended up not being used when something else happened in arts and culture that weekend.
 I’ve absolutely no idea what unfortunately.
 I think Ed Sheeran might have gone to the shops for a book of stamps or something.
 I didn’t want to waste the basis of a potentially good and relatively original idea, though, and spent a very enjoyable afternoon listening to whatever examples I could think of before turning it into this.
 It ended up being dominated by Wrapping Paper by Cream for a very good reason; a long time ago, before I was aware of any of the ‘rules’ of ‘Classic Rock’, Wrapping Paper was just a song on compilation albums that I liked a lot and it annoys me that it’s since become The One Everyone Wants To Forget About, including some of the band themselves.
 Some reviewers even scoffed at it being included on the massive box set version of Fresh Cream recently, which is just plain ridiculous if you ask me.
 Haven’t they got Ed Sheeran looking for some envelopes to be writing about?
 Which reminds me – although the wonderful remasters and new mixes on the box set make it very clear that they’re singing ‘wandering sadly’, back when you could only get hold of it in a very muddy mono dub on Old Gold singles and cheap Hits Of The Sixties efforts and so on, I really couldn’t tell if they were singing that or ‘Wanderin’ Sandy’; I doubt I was the only one and so deliberately referenced that as a nod to anyone else who might have thought that way back when.
 So, erm, no ‘corrections’ please… thanks!

 Looking back at this, I’m immensely pleased with it, which makes it all the more strange that I appear to have completely forgotten about it straight away.
-At no point does it ever appear to have been considered for inclusion in Can’t Help Thinking About Me, which is especially odd as there is a point where it would have slotted in nicely.
+At no point does it ever appear to have been considered for inclusion in my published anthology Can’t Help Thinking About Me, which is especially odd as there is a point in that where it would have slotted in nicely.
 Oh well, maybe it’s time to do a new anthology then…

 Whatever innovations the emergence of ‘serious’ rock in the late sixties may have brought with it, they certainly didn’t include an abundance of zany knockabout slapstick horseplay.